jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

 <Goodbye></Goodbye>
 ```

-The following patterns are not considered warnings when configured `"never"`:
+The following patterns are not considered warnings when configured `"always"`:

 ```jsx
 <Hello/ >